-Canadian citizens correspond to group 1 and do not require a visa to enter the country as tourists.
-However, immigration status for group 1 travelers can change according to the activities they may decide to undertake in Bolivia, for example, work, study, family or others.
+According to Bolivian Immigration Law, Canadian citizens correspond to the first group no1.
+Travelers included in this group do not require a visa to enter the country as tourists.
+However, immigration status for group n°1 travelers can change according to the activities they may decide to undertake in Bolivia, for example, work, study, family or other activities.